 Properties that are required to be rezoned as part of the housing sites inventory of the Housing Element shall be done within three years of the start of the planning period.
 The start of the Housing Element planning period begins October 15, 2021.
-The City will initiate a separate process after the adoption of the Housing Element to rezone the properties identified on the sites inventory.
+Therefore, the city will have three years from that date to complete its rezone program.
+The city will initiate a separate process after the adoption of the Housing Element to rezone the properties identified on the sites inventory.
 The rezone program would follow the same procedures as a change of zone, which requires the city to do an environmental analysis of the changes, create an affordable housing overlay zone, and conduct public outreach and public hearings on the process.

-It is worth noting that with the passage of SB 1398, which was signed by the Governor on September 28, 2021, a rezoning program would need to be adopted within one year from the start of the planning period should a jurisdiction fail to adopt a housing element that HCD found to be in substantial compliance with State law within 120 days of the statutory deadline.
-Therefore, if HCD does not determine the City to have a state compliant Housing Element 120 days from October 15, 2021, the completion of the rezone program identified in the Housing Element would be reduced from three years to one year.
+It is worth noting that with the passage of SB 1398, which was signed by the Governor on September 28, 2021, jurisdictions that fail to adopt a housing element that HCD has found to be in substantial compliance with State law within 120 days of the statutory deadline are to complete rezoning no later than one year from the statutory deadline.
+Therefore, if HCD does not determine to the city to have a state compliant Housing Element 120 days from October 15, 2021, the completion of the rezone program in the Housing Element would be reduced from three years to one year.